Tbrennan6/IcelandicNow/blog/streets.md

 A brout is typically the principle road in a neighborhood.

 ### Notable brautir
-Reykjanesbraut is part of Þjóðvegur 41 that leads from the Keflavik airport to Reykjavík.
+Reykjanesbraut, named after the Reykjarnes peninsula through which it runs, is part of Þjóðvegur 41 that leads from the Keflavik airport to Reykjavík.
 If you have flown into Iceland, you have almost certainly driven on Reykjavnesbraut.

+Miklabraut and Hringbraut (the first turns into the other past Snorrabraut) are part of is part of Þjóðvegur 49, the most congested road in Iceland.
+It is lined with iconic traffic lights and sound-barriers and is often a spot of topic of great lament for Icelanders.

 ## Stígur
 A *stígur* is a path.
 Typically, these are narrower and full of twists and turns.